-A. For the first 6 weeks, 90% of an employee’s average weekly earnings and for the following 33 weeks whichever is lowest –£139.58 a week or 90% of an employee’s average weekly earnings.
+A. For the first 6 weeks, SAP is 90% of an employee’s average weekly earnings.
+For the following 33 weeks maximum, SAP is whichever is lowest – £151.97 a week or 90% of an employee’s average weekly earnings.

 Q. Are employees entitled to extra adoption pay?

-A. An employer is able to pay more if there is a company scheme in place for adoption leave/pay.
+A. An employer might pay more than SAP if there is a company scheme in place for adoption leave/pay.
 This scheme should be made aware to all employees within a company.